Farmingdale State College logo

 1920

-Theodore Roosevelt Jr. delivered commencement address; name changed to "New York State School Of Applied Agriculture on Long Island".
+Theodore Roosevelt Jr. delivers the second commencement address, and the school's name changes to "New York State School Of Applied Agriculture on Long Island."

 1921

-A Memorial Oak, honoring WWI soldiers, planted with soil from allied nations and US states.
+A Memorial Oak is planted, honoring WWI soldiers with soil from allied nations and US states.

 1936

-Oil on canvas murals painted in Hicks and Cutler Halls as part of the Works Progress Administration.
+Local artists paint significant agricultural murals in Hicks and Cutler Halls as part of the Works Progress Administration.

 1993